Buongiorno a tutti!! Hello all!!

 Press the rolled pasta out dough on top of the filled mold, press the two sheets of dough together and gently tear the ravioli apart.
 Voila!!!

-If you are going to be venturing into homemade pasta and homemade noodle territory you are definitely going to want a pasta drying rack.
+If you are going to be venturing into homemade pasta and homemade noodle territory you are definitely going to want this pasta drying rack from Amazon.
 This little tool is collapsible to the point where it actually folds down very small for storage.
 Plus, you can't go wrong at this price!

 I'm going to share a little tidbit with you right here.
 Raw pasta noodles will oxidize, no matter where you store them (fridge or freezer).
 In the fridge, noodles start to go bad after anywhere from 12-18 hours.
 So if you are just making them beforehand for dinner the same night, yes that is fine.
 But if you are wanting to make them and keep them for a longer period of time, into the freezer they go!